ddemidov/vexcl/README.md

 `cl::CommandQueue`.
 The contents of the created vector will be partitioned between each queue (presumably, each of the provided queues is linked with separate device).
-Size of each partition will be proportional to relative device bandwidth unless macro `VEXCL_DUMB_PARTITIONING` is defined, in which case equal partitioning scheme will be applied.
+Size of each partition will be proportional to relative device bandwidth.
 Device bandwidth is measured first time it is requested by launch of small test kernel.

 Multi-platform computation is supported (that is, you can spread your vectors across devices by different vendors), but should be